What are Unified Communications?

-Unified communications (UC) is a business concept that can be defined and described as the integration of a companies real-time and non-real-time (often referred to as unified messaging) communications tools such as:
+Unified communications (UC) is a business concept that can be defined and described as the integration of a company’ real-time and non-real-time (often referred to as unified messaging) communications tools including:

 Unified Communication strategies are sometimes not limited to one product or service, but these days most UC phone system providers, such as pascom, offer a complete all-in-one communications platform that provide everything a user needs to call, chat, share and meet directly from their laptop or mobile phone.